News 17 August 2023

-Mitie cuts Lloyds Banking Group’s carbon impact with new electric heating system in Halifax
+Mitie cuts Lloyds Banking Group’s carbon with electric heating system

 Mitie has worked with Lloyds Banking Group (LBG), the UK’s largest financial services organisation, to decarbonise the heating of its Trinity Road office in Halifax.
 The new ground source heat pump system is projected to eliminate up to 6,292,112 kWh of gas consumption and up to 1,164 tonnes of carbon emissions per year – equivalent to the CO2 produced from the annual energy use of 143 homes [1].